 In a world in which research is carried out on a truly global basis, collaboration and mobility are a key part of the business of science.
 International mobility ensures a circulation of skills and ideas around the world, and ‘brain circulation’ in the global research system sees scientists follow the best science and the best resources.
-The UK is a hub for excellent science with a truly international workforce; 29% of the UK academic workforce is from overseas, as are over half of PhD students.
+The UK is a hub for excellent science with a truly international workforce.

 The Society is working to deepen understanding of when, where and why researchers move, as well as how this impacts on their science and their careers.
-In May 2017, we published new research and case studies (see Rolodex below) that together present an up-to-date picture of international researcher mobility to and from the UK, to the EU and beyond.
+In May 2017, we published research and case studies (see below) that together present a picture of international researcher mobility to and from the UK, to the EU and beyond.